 ABOUT PROJECT \ PROGRAM \ PARTICIPANTS \ CONDITIONS \ MAPS \ DIARY \ FOTO \ PARTNERS \ SPONSORS

-The Central Tien-Shan is not only the Center of Eurasia, but also the place where almost all the water resources of Central Asia are formed.
+The Central Tian-Shan is not only the Center of Eurasia, but also the place where almost all the water resources of Central Asia are formed.
 The highest mountain elevations are natural accumulators of the northern moisture-laden air currents.
-More than 75% of all water resources of the Tien-Shan belong to the Aral Sea, and more than 12% to the Chinese Tarim.
+More than 75% of all water resources of the Tian-Shan belong to the Aral Sea, and more than 12% to the Chinese Tarim.

 The Enilchek Glacier is one of the largest mountain glaciers in the world.
 It is located in the Central Tien-Shan on the area of Kyrgyzstan.
 The glacier is formed as a result of the confluence of two large glaciers, the Northern Enilchek and the Southern Enilchek.
 The result of their confluence is the periodically disappearing Merzbacher Lake.